VictoriaT87/disney-movie-quiz/README.md

       - 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
       - 'arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6').
       -	'template literal syntax' is only available in ES6 (use 'esversion: 6').

+    * When JSHint is configured to show "New JavaScript features (ES6)", there are no more warnings.

 Other Warnings included;